Strompy/practice_challenges/advent_of_code/day_1/day_1_prompt.md

 I will test with the smaller sample size, that may not always work for these as the efficiency could be one that improves with larger data

 ### What are your initial thoughts about this problem? (high level design, 2-3 sentences)
-There could be a large list of data, efficiency will be key rather than just brute force.
+* There could be a large list of data, efficiency will be key rather than just brute force.
 Although brute force could solve this problem.
+* I will need to create a way to read the data for the final result.

 ### How would you identify the elements of this problem?